-The Council approved the current Regional Pest Management Strategy 2002-2022 (RPMS) on 17 September 2002.
+The Council approved the current Regional Pest Management Strategy 2002-2022 (RPMS) on the 17 September 2002.
 The Strategy has undergone its first statutory five year review and the reviewed RPMS became operative after the Council's approval on 12 June 2009.

 Operational Plans are prepared annually for Committee approval.
 Annual reports on performance against objectives are also presented to the Committee.
-A report on implementing the 2009/10 Plan will be presented to the Catchment Management Committee on 18 November 2010.
+A report on performance against objectives in the 2010/11 Plan will be presented to the Catchment Management Committee on 22 November 2011.